antonybogun/COMP308-W2017-Lesson04/README.md

-# COMP308-W2017-Lesson3B
+# COMP308-W2017-Lesson4

-## Welcome to Lesson 3 - Building Web Apps with Express
+## Welcome to Lesson 4 - Building Web Apps with MongoDB

 please use **`npm install`** to install project dependencies